mcdamo/digikam-scripts/README.md

 **This script does not update your images.** After committing changes to database you should write metadata to images using Digikam.

 ## digikam-tags-check.py
-This script will find and report when the Tags tree structure is in an inconsistent state.
-If errors are found then you can choose to rebuild the entire tree.
+This script will find and report when the Tags nested set tree structure is in an inconsistent state.
+If errors are found then you can choose to rebuild the entire tree using the provided procedure.
 ### Database setup
 A pre-requisite of this script is for you to install the necessary helper procedures to the database.

 Install helpers with ```mysql -D digikam_core < digikam-tags-check.sql```

+The hierarchy function is adapted from [Explain Extended](https://explainextended.com/2009/03/17/hierarchical-queries-in-mysql/) and the tree rebuild procedure adapted from [this post](https://stackoverflow.com/a/3634268).